Kosovo: Etymology

 The name Kosovo is of South Slavic origin.
 Kosovo (Косово) is the Serbian neuter possessive adjective of kos (кос), 'blackbird', an ellipsis for Kosovo Polje, 'Blackbird Field', the name of a karst field situated in the eastern half of today's Kosovo and the site of the 1389 Battle of Kosovo Field.
 In the Middle Ages, territory to the west of Kosovo was known as 'Metohija' because large portions of land were owned by Serbian Orthodox monasteries and the Mount Athos.
 The name of the karst field was applied to a wider area for the first time when the Ottoman Vilayet of Kosovo was created in 1877.

 The entire territory that corresponds to today's country is commonly referred to in English simply as Kosovo and in Albanian as Kosova (definite form) or Kosovë (indefinite form, /sq/).
 In Serbia, a formal distinction is made between the eastern and western parts of the country; the term Kosovo (Косово) is used for the eastern part of Kosovo centred on the historical Kosovo Field, while the western part of the territory of Kosovo is called Metohija (Dukagjin).
 Thus, in Serbian, the entire area of Kosovo is referred to as Kosovo and Metohija.

-An alternative name for Western Kosovo is Dukagjini or Dukagjini plateau (Rrafshi i Dukagjinit), having been in use since the 15th–16th century as part of the Sanjak of Dukakin with its capital Peja, and is named after the medieval Albanian Dukagjini family.
+The native Albanian name for Western Kosovo is Dukagjini or Dukagjini plateau (Rrafshi i Dukagjinit), having been in use since the 15th–16th century as part of the Sanjak of Dukakin with its capital Peja, and is named after the medieval Albanian Dukagjini family.